 Camp: A notable trend in many songs, such as "Funkytown."

-Early-Bird Cameo: Some of the DLC routines for 4 were included in Dance Mashups before they were even officially released (most notably "Make the Party (Don't Stop)").
+Early-Bird Cameo: Some of the DLC routines for 4 were included in Dance Mashups before they were even officially released (most notably "Make the Party (Don't Stop)"), except that said son was included on disc in every version except for the NTSC Wii Version.

 Early-Installment Weirdness: The original Just Dance, other than being a motion control-based dancing game, has virtually nothing in common with later games in the series.
 Case in point: compare this screenshot of the first game◊ to screenshots from 2◊, 3◊, 4◊. and 2014.
 Someone unfamiliar with the franchise could easily mistake the first game for a cheap knockoff instead of actually being part of the same series!